sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Like the Buddhist mendicants, the other _samaṇas_ were typically celibate renunciates, living either in solitude or in monastic communities, and relying on alms for food.
 The most famous movement—and the only one to survive until today—was Jainism, which flourished under their leader Mahāvīra, known as Nigaṇṭha Nātaputta in the Buddhist texts.

 The ascetics shared an iconoclastic attitude, and all rejected the brahmanical system _in toto_.
-However they varied amongst each other, as shown in their teachings attested at DN 2 <cite>Sāmaññaphala</cite> as well as MN 60 and MN 76.
+However they varied amongst each other, as shown in their teachings attested at DN 2 <cite class="text-translated">The Fruits of the Ascetic Life</cite> (<cite class="text-root">Sāmaññaphalasutta</cite>) as well as MN 60 and MN 76.
 Some emphasized austerities and self-mortification, others rationality and debate.
 Some advocated ardent effort, others a resigned fatalism.
 Some taught rebirth, while others asserted that this material world was the only reality.

 While their doctrines may appear florid and obscure, and their practices sometimes bizarre and pointless, the ascetic movements are a lasting testament to the diversity, vigor, and innovation of religious life in ancient India.